TatianaTylosky/launch-your-first-website/guide.md

 ###Your mission:

-You're going to build and **launch live** your own amazing "About Me" website!
+You're going to build and launch your own amazing "About Me" website!
 AND it will be totally free.
 Sound to good to be true?
 [False](http://i.imgur.com/A688v8m.png).

 Here is [the example](http://tatianatylosky.github.io/personal-website-example/) we will be referring to throughout this guide:
 ![](images/tatiana.png)